 - Metropolitan Deli (Warmoesstraat 135) for Kees Raat's famous (and often innovative) bonbons, pastries and authentically delicious Italian gelato.

-- Van Soest Chocolatier (Utrechtsestraat 143) makes the city's best Sinterklaas chocolate letters, packaged in gorgeous chocolate brown, gold and turquoise packaging.
+- Van Soest Chocolatier (Utrechtsestraat 143) makes the city's best Sinterklaas chocolate letters, packaged in gorgeous chocolate brown, gold, and turquoise packaging.

-- Van Velze's Chocolaterie & Patisserie (Eerste Oosterparkstraat 7) offers bonbons made from Rainforest Alliance™ certified cocoa in unusual flavors such as sweet chilli & balsamico, fennel and Guinness (a nod to the Irish proprietress, no doubt) as well as classic ones like raspberry, champagne or cinnamon.
+- Van Velze's Chocolaterie & Patisserie (Eerste Oosterparkstraat 7) offers bonbons made from Rainforest Alliance™ certified cocoa in unusual flavors such as sweet chili & balsamico, fennel and Guinness (a nod to the Irish proprietress, no doubt) as well as classic ones like raspberry, champagne or cinnamon.
 They can also make sugar-free or lactose-free chocolate on request.

 - Poptasi Pastry (Gerard Doustraat 103) makes the best macarons in the city.

-- With 10 branches across Amsterdam, selling some 1.5 million scoops of ice cream a year, Ijscuypje makes its delicious ice-cream according to the Belgian method with cream, fresh milk, and all-natural ingredients.
+- With 10 branches across Amsterdam, selling some 1.5 million scoops of ice cream a year, Ijscuypje makes its delicious ice cream according to the Belgian method with cream, fresh milk, and all-natural ingredients.
 Their refreshing fruit sorbets are made from fresh fruit and juices with no artificial ingredients and additives.

 07 of 09